Changelog

 • Verified fingerprint is shown in the connection editor and syncs to all your devices via iCloud

-• Existing connections will verify on next save — a notice in the editor lets you know when a connection hasn't been verified yet
+• Existing connections verify on next save.
+A notice in the editor flags any connection that hasn't been verified yet.

 Fix: FTP Certificate Verification